Inkraja/Advanced-Combat-Tracker/readme.md

 * enhanced Autoupdater, searching on github after ACT internal update check
 * Autoupdater now in a seperate thread and respects checkbox-setting
 * hps using heal-duration instead of damage-duration now
+* fix for incoming hits larger then the maximum value of a 32bit integer

 ##### English
 * fix for critically self hits